"5 phone calls and a 2-week wait for a simple answer"

 Responses

-Response from Murdina MacDonald, Lead Cancer Nurse, Cancer Services, NHS Fife about a year and a half ago
+Response from Murdina MacDonald, Lead Cancer Nurse, Cancer Services, NHS Fife nearly 2 years ago

 Murdina MacDonald